zlopez101/refactored-disco/README.md

 1. Open anaconda prompt.
 You can stay in the home directory (no `cd`-ing)
 2. `git clone https://github.com/zlopez101/refactored-disco.git`
     * this creates the folder and all all files contained within the github repo.
 Don't create a folder to store it in.
 Git takes care of tracking all the versions of the software.
 If we make a mistake in an update, we can *easily* roll back the update.
+3. Now you need to create the new environment. `cd refactored-disco` then `conda env create --file alpaca.yml`
 ### Updating Changes

 1. Open anaconda prompt.